 We work closely with our partners to tackle the key challenges Pendle faces as a place.
 Through effective partnership working we ensure joined up public service delivery and focus on the priorities for the Borough.
-The strategic challenges and priorities for Pendle are detailed below:
+Some of the strategic challenges and priorities for Pendle are detailed below: